sebastian-palma/sebastian-palma.github.io/_pages/about.md

 I write because I like it and to reinforce what I learn.

-If you find any typo or error, you can feel free to write me to [vnhnhm at gmail dot org].
-Or to directly comment using the Github repository of this project.
+If you find any typo or error, you can feel free to write me to [vnhnhm at gmail dot com].
+Or to directly comment using the Github [repository](https://github.com/vnhnhm/vnhnhm.github.io) of this project.